 The application of the RJ-45 connectors can be a challenge.
 I’ve set out to terminate a few network cables equipped with a bag of connectors, and actually ran out of connectors before I successfully completed all my work.
 This amounts to a huge waste of money and time.

-The conductor’s connectors are tiny and the color tracers on the wires are faint.
+The conductors connectors and tiny and the color tracers on the wires are faint.
 If you are working under less than ideal conditions or you do not have a steady hand and a lot of experience, you may be in for a frustrating and non-productive experience.

 We usually turn to Windy City Wire when we need cable.
 We like the quality of the wire.
 In addition, they typically ship from stock, and their customer support is great.
 Customer support helps you select the correct wire, and makes sure the product is properly labeled and routed.
 Last year I needed to submit a system design to a building department in order to obtain a permit and Windy City provided the product data sheets I required.

 Platinum Tools makes a full line of installation tools for network and telecom (Telephone communications) installation.
-My personal favorites are their EZ-RJPRO® HD Crimp Tool and EZ-RJ45® CAT 5/5e Connectors which make the installation process easier and faster than using conventional connectors and tools.
+My personal favorite is their EZ-RJPRO® HD Crimp Tool and EZ-RJ45® CAT 5/5e Connectors which make the installation process far easier and faster than using conventional connectors and tools.

 The EZ-RJPRO® HD Crimp Tool is designed for the professional installer providing a ratcheted, high leverage, ultra stable platform for consistent, repeatable terminations.
 This heavy duty tool is ideal when working with high performance, larger OD cables that are tougher to terminate due to larger wire gauges, thicker, harder insulation on the conductors and pair separating splines and assures that every termination will meet FCC specifications.